-Creed II proved to be a heavyweight champion, helping to propel the box office to the biggest Thanksgiving weekend in history.
+Creed II and Ralph Breaks the Internet propelled the box office to its best Thanksgiving weekend tally in history.

-Creed II also landed a knockout punch.
-It brought in $35.3 million over three days and an impressive $55.8 million since Wednesday, for a second place finish.
+Creed II also landed a knockout punch, and brought in $35.3 million over three days.
+The film has made $55.8 million since Wednesday, for a second place finish.

 The sequel to Creed, starring Michael B. Jordan and Sylvester Stallone, landed the best opening ever in the Rocky cinematic universe.

-Creed II has a stellar 82 percent positive rating from critics on Rotten Tomatoes.
+Creed II has an 82 percent positive rating from critics on review aggregation website Rotten Tomatoes.

 The MGM-New Line release is directed by Steven Caple Jr., and co-stars Tessa Thompson, Wood Harris, Phylicia Rashad and Dolph Lundgren.

-The boxing drama surpassed the weekend opening of Ryan Coogler-directed Creed, which collected $42 million over the five-day Thanksgiving movie-going period in 2015.
+The boxing drama bested the weekend opening of Ryan Coogler-directed Creed, which collected $42 million over the five-day Thanksgiving movie-going period in 2015.

 Elsewhere this weekend, Dr. Seuss’ The Grinch slipped to third place with $30.2 million over three days.